The purpose of TPMS is to consistently check the pressure in all tires and ensure that none is either under-inflated or overinflated.

 When a tire is underinflated (tire pressure is low), more of its surface area touches the road.
-As a result, friction between the tire and the road increases, which in turn accelerates the rate at which the tire wears out.
-The increased friction is responsible for such issues as tread separation, blowouts and ultimately premature wear.
+As a result, friction between the tire and the road increases, accelerating the rate at which the tire wears out.
+The increased friction is responsible for such issues as tread separation, blowouts, and ultimately premature wear.

 On the other hand, an overinflated tire has lower traction with the road.
 Consequently, its inner treads, particularly at the center, wear out prematurely.
 The rate of wear increases significantly when you’re driving on a rough road or through potholes.

 Besides tires wearing out prematurely, improper inflation makes vehicle handling harder.
 It also affects the fuel efficiency of the engine.
 The car will use more fuel for less mileage than when the tires are properly inflated.

 Types of TPMS

 Direct TPMS has special sensors within the tires that are pressure sensitive.
 They monitor the exact pressure in the tires.
 Also, these types of sensors go a little further by providing readings of the tire temperature.

 According to the tires’ situation, all the data are collected and transmitted to the dashboard, where the indicating lights will inform you of the tires’ condition.

 Each sensor in each tire has a unique number to enable the driver to know exactly which tire has a problem.